-&lt;sup>105 Blind SA is a National Disable People's Organisation, established in 1946 to empower, advocate, promote and protect the human rights of blind and partially sighted people and to access equitable, affordable, safe and secure educational, social, cultural, economic and civic participation and services.
-Blind SA is made up of 30 member organisations and over 1 200 members throughout the country.
+&lt;sup>107 Blind SA, is a National Disable People's Organisation, established in 1946 to empower, advocate, promote and protect the human rights of blind and partially sighted people and to access equitable, affordable, safe and secure educational, social, cultural, economic and civic participation and services.
+Blind SA is made up of 30 member organisations and over 1200 members throughout the country.

-- (c) Blind and partially sighted people must have access to the following materials and facilities: - i.
+- i.
 Access to voter education programmes; - ii.
 Physical access to the built environment, namely, voter education venues and voting stations, including ablution facilities; - iii.
 Access to information, including voter education materials and election information leaflets, in accessible formats such as braille daisy audio, large print, and electronically; - iv.
 Access to information and communications technology, which includes ensuring that the Commission's website, online platforms, and interactive communication systems are accessible, and that videos, social media and digital media have audio descriptions; and - v.
 Adequate access to the Universal Ballot Template, and ensuring that it is sanitised after every use.